0xC0000054/sc4-more-building-styles/README.md

 When the property is present, the building will use custom styles specified in the property and ignore the 4 Maxis styles.
-When the property is not present, the building will be treated as compatible with the 4 Maxis styles.
+When the property is not present, the building will be treated as compatible with all styles.

 ### Auto-Historical Check Box